EpiEvoSoftware/original_pipeline/README.md

-## About The Project
+## $$e^{3}SIM$$: epidemiological-ecological-evolutionary simulation framework for genetic epidemiology

-EnivolCrossing is an outbreak simulator that features the coupling of pathogen evolution and various epidemiological scenarios.
-It is designed to be easily used by users with few or no coding experience by launching a GUI that sets up all the simulation configurations, but can also be tuned by module on command line for users with coding experience.
-It's supported in MacOS system and Linux system.
+$$e^{3}SIM$$ is an innovative outbreak simulator that features the coupling of pathogen evolution and various epidemiological scenarios.
+This software is tailored to cater to users of all levels, offering a user-friendly graphical interface for those with limited coding experience, while also providing advanced customization options via command line for users proficient in coding.
+It is supported in both MacOS system and Linux system.

-See our manuscript at (manuscript url).
+See our manuscript at (manuscript url). # NEED UPDATE

-See the manual at (https://github.com/EpiEvoSoftware/original_pipeline/blob/main/Manual_software.pdf)
+See the software manual at (https://github.com/EpiEvoSoftware/original_pipeline/blob/main/Manual_software.pdf) # NEED UPDATE

 ## Getting Started